The Number 1 Mistake That New Entrepreneurs Make

 This could be anything, really.

-For example, you could start with a drop-shipping business (which Garrett Schultz from above will talk about with you).
+For example, you could start with a drop-shipping business.
 Here, you essentially list third-party owned products on your platform.
 You then purchase- and ship the product once a customer orders comes in.

 You can start such a business with hardly any upfront costs at all, and it is pure practice when it comes to selling stuff online.